GabrieleRomano98/GabrieleRomano98/readme.md

 I'm a full-stack developer for web and mobile applications

-In my persona repository you can find my complete curriculum
+In my personal repository you can find my complete curriculum

 Here is list some examples of applications I developed for myself or for university projects: